 # locate .nse | grep ftp

-Notice that nmap has a NSE script already built for the VSftpd backdoor problem!
+Notice that nmap has an NSE script already built for the VSftpd backdoor problem!
 Let’s try running this script against this host and see what happens but first it may be important to know how to use the script.

 # nmap --script-help=ftp-vsftd-backdoor.nse

-Reading through this description, it is clear that this script can be used to attempt to see if this particular machine is vulnerable to ExploitDB issue identified earlier.
+Reading through this description, it is clear that this script can be used to attempt to see if this particular machine is vulnerable to the ExploitDB issue identified earlier.

 Let’s run the script and see what happens.

 Yikes!
 Nmap’s script returned some dangerous news.
 This machine is likely a good candidate for a serious investigation.
 This doesn’t mean that the machine is compromised and being used for horrible/terrible things but it should bring some concerns to the network/security teams.

 Nmap has the ability to be extremely selective and extremely quiet.
 Most of what has been done so far has attempted to keep nmap’s network traffic moderately quiet however scanning a personally owned network in this fashion can be extremely time-consuming.

 Nmap has the ability to do a much more aggressive scan that will often yield much of the same information but in one command instead of several.
 Let’s take a look at the output of an aggressive scan (Do note – an aggressive scan can set off intrusion detection/prevention systems!).